This is a wonderful addition to my flower garden. Looks great where I planted it.

 Pruning: Once or twice a year.
 Cut back the fronds for the first three years.

-This is a great plant that makes an addition to any home.
-Many homeowner's love ferns and with this fern, it can be widespread and show a lot of green foliage.
+Many homeowners love ferns, and with this fern, it can be widespread and show a lot of green foliage.
 This fern is preferred by many because it can quickly adapt to many different types of climates and conditions.
 This fern looks excellent planted around a water garden or pond.

 Bracken Fern is One of the Most Common Ferns in the World

 Bracken Fern - Pteridium aquilinum.
 The Bracken Fern is a widespread fern that can grow between two and four feet in height and generally grows in woodlands worldwide, along with any open fields and hillsides.
 It has leaves that can be either dark or light green and can take a lot of water to grow.
 Bracken fern can grow in moist and wet soil and tolerate higher acidity levels, can grow incredibly fast, especially in pine forests, and has roots that can grow as far as ten feet deep in many situations.

 Bracken Ferns Grow Incredibly Fast Given the Proper Growing Conditions

 Besides being decorative, they can also help give shade to other vegetation in your yard.
 Bracken ferns can also help add to the decor of a rock garden.
 While primarily associated with the moors of England, Bracken Ferns can grow successfully in almost any region of the United States.
 Because of their compact nature, Bracken Ferns are sometimes used by small birds for nesting.

 They are native to moors but have proven particularly hardy in many environments outside their natural habitat.
 Bracken leaves can have divides several inches long.
 The leaves are green, arranged in lines, oval-shaped, and end in a single-pointed blade.